Azure/reliable-web-app-pattern-dotnet/.azdo/README.md

 You are welcome to use the file as-is or modify it to suit your needs.

-> First time setup: This pipeline does not ask you to store credentials that can access Azure AD.
+> First time setup: This pipeline does not ask you to store credentials that can access Microsoft Entra ID.
 As such, you will need to run the `create-app-registrations.ps1` script with your account for a first time setup.
-This process can be added to the pipeline as an idempotent script but will require an Azure AD account to create the App Registrations.
+This process can be added to the pipeline as an idempotent script but will require an Microsoft Entra ID account to create the App Registrations.

 ## Getting Started
 The following steps are required to get started.